 By Tom Harris

-When inventors come up with a new device, the first thing they want to do is patent it.
+When inventors develop a new device, the first thing they want to do is patent it.
 Patents are a government’s way of giving an inventor ownership of his or her creation.
-For a certain period of time, patent-holders are allowed to control how their inventions are used, allowing them to reap the financial rewards of their work.
-Patents are a palpable, legally-binding manifestation of a person’sgenius and innovation; they allow a person to actually own an idea.
+For a certain period of time, patent-holders are allowed to control how their inventions are used, allowing them to reap their work’s financial rewards.
+Patents are a palpable, legally-binding manifestation of a person’s genius and innovation; they allow a person actually to own an idea.

-In this article, we’ll look at patents to find out what they are, how they work and how an inventor goes about getting one.
-As we’ll see, patents are crucial to the progress of technology, and they play a major role in the business world.
+In this article, we’ll look at patents to find out what they are, how they work, and how an inventor goes about getting one.
+As we’ll see, patents are crucial to technology’s progress, and they play a major role in the business world.